 A ventricular septal defect is the most common congenital (present at birth) heart defect.
 This type of defect is a hole in the wall between the right and left ventricles.
 This hole allows blood to flow across from the left side, where the pressure is high, to the right side, where the pressure is lower.

 These holes may vary in size.
 They may be present in many locations in the ventricular wall.
 People rarely have more than one.
-Small holes rarely causes problems and have a high chance of closing on their own.
+Small holes rarely cause problems and have a high chance of closing on their own.

 Signs and Symptoms